 Most people do not know which DC motor is suitable for their mini projects, robot projects and other automation projects.
 Usually, we will just use trial and error method to find out which DC motor is the most suitable for our project.
-Let’s figure it out how to choose the most suitable DC motor for your project.
+So let’s figure it out how to properly choose the most suitable DC motor for your project.

 STEP 1: Why do you need a DC motor?

 STEP 2: Which type of DC motor do you want to use?

 - Stepper motor?

 Comparison of the motor: